mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

               these "mutually-reinforcing hyper-partisan sites" for all groups, and what is discussed on Twitter can manifest in the real world—for good or bad.
+      - type: highlight
+        text: Watch the University of Michigan Press author talk with Melissa K. Merry, author of *Warped Narratives*, that illuminates how both gun control activists and Second Amendment advocates focus on atypical scenarios in their attempts to shape law and culture.
       - type: youtube
         id: NCTpaAzOa2A
       - type: quote_slider